TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Special sentience material vs sentience impact sound specifier
+	- Makes little sense to make it a material because a collision might or might not signify damage

 - Throwing the knives
 	- missile system responsibility
 	- pass through held item